 Table of Contents

 One of the major indicators of neurodivergence is difficulty with multitasking.
-Many neurodivergent individuals find that when they are asked to complete multiple tasks for even a short burst of time it can be overwhelming.
+Many Autistic people find that when they are asked to complete multiple tasks for even a short burst of time,, it can be overwhelming.
 This is because neurodivergent brains process information differently, making it hard for them to switch between tasks quickly or efficiently in stressful situations.

 Neurodivergent individuals may also become distracted or overwhelmed when presented with too many tasks or too much information at once.
-It’s important to remember that these types of overwhelm can be a sign of neurodivergence, and it’s important to take the time to alleviate stress and prioritize tasks that are manageable.
+It’s important to remember that these types of sensory overwhelm can be a sign of being neurodivergent.
+Thus, take the time to alleviate stress and prioritize tasks that are manageable.

 Feeling overwhelmed can occur at any point in life, but for many it’s always affected their studies or work

-If you regularly feel overwhelmed by the noise and hustle and bustle of crowded places, it could be a sign that your nervous system is overly sensitive.
+Suppose you regularly feel overwhelmed by the noise and hustle and bustle of crowded places.
+It could be a sign that your nervous system is overly sensitive.
+This is prevalent among people with Autism Spectrum Disorder (ASD) and Attention Deficit Hyperactivity Disorder (ADHD).

-This could be a sign that you are neurodivergent and could benefit from the understanding and support of a neurodiverse community.
-If you feel overwhelmed in a loud or crowded place, take a few moments to prevent a panic attack and engage in deep breathing exercises.
+Sensory overwhelm could be a sign that you are neurodivergent and could benefit from a diagnosis.
+If you feel sensory overwhelm in social situations, take a few moments to prevent a panic attack.
+Engage in deep breathing exercises in the meantime.
 Focus on your breathing technique by taking slow, deep breaths, ground yourself, and assess your feelings.

-It’s important to recognize when your nervous system is feeling overwhelmed so that you can take the necessary steps to take care of yourself and live a healthier life.
+It’s important to recognize when your nervous system is suffering from sensory overload.
+That way, you can take the necessary steps to take care of yourself and live a healthier life.

 You may also feel overwhelmed by smells, tastes, or tactile sensations like fabric textures.
 Even your own thoughts and emotions can become extremely overwhelming, making it difficult to process complex information or focus on tasks.
 It’s important to take breaks to give your brain some time to recharge, and avoid or limit your exposure to these sensations if possible.

-If you find yourself feeling overwhelmed by bright lights or loud noises, it is important to take a step back and assess the situation.
+If you find sensory overload is being triggered by bright lights or loud noises, first take a step back and assess the situation.
 If you are in a place where the lights or sounds are too intense for you, it may be helpful to take a break and go somewhere quieter or darker.
-Additionally, if you find that this is happening often, it could be an indication of neurodivergence and it may be beneficial to seek out a neurodiverse community for support.
+Additionally, if you find that this is happening often, speak to those around you who can make adjustments to your environment, such as your work colleagues or loved ones.

 Misophonia, a condition triggered by loud noises, is prevalent in neurodivergent people